cdk8s-team/cdk8s/docs/cli/synth.md

 cdk8s synth --format helm --chart-version 1.0.0
 ```

 Then it will synthesize a generated helm chart to the output folder (default is 'dist').
-The `--chart-version` will be the [version](https://helm.sh/docs/topics/charts/#charts-and-versioning) in `Chart.yaml` of the helm chart.
+The `--chart-version` will be the [version](https://helm.sh/docs/topics/charts/#charts-and-versioning) of the helm chart and must follow [SemVer2](https://semver.org/spec/v2.0.0.html) standards.
 The synthesized manifests will be placed in `templates/` folder.
 And, if any crds were mentioned in `cdk8s.yaml` config file as `imports`, then they will be downloaded and placed in the `crds/` folder.

 The folder structure will look like: